WYSIWYG? Then show me!

 Try the new modes.
 Try out the new inline and distraction free modes available in version 5 while you're there.
 These options provide a pleasant experience for those who enjoy a more streamlined authoring experience.
 To view the context-sensitive menu, click some text in inline mode, or select some text in distraction free mode.

 2. Delve deeper into the premium plugins

-If you're keen to take a closer look at any of our premium plugins, go to the Plugins Directory (where there's also more information about our core and partner plugins).
+If you're keen to take a closer look at any of our premium plugins, go to the Features Directory (where there's also more information about our core and partner plugins).
 From there, you can investigate each one in more depth, including access to tailored live demos so you can see how they work in action.

 3. Play around with the configuration

 If you'd like to try out your own configuration, you can do this using the TinyMCE fiddle.

 For more information on configuring the different plugins, check out the documentation.

 Just note that, in the fiddle, you won't be able to configure plugins that require server-side setup like Comments, AtMention, MoxieManager, the Spell Checker plugins, Link Checker, Enhanced Media Embed, and Drive.
 To test these plugins, you'll need to sign up for a free API Key and set up your own environment.